AndreasKaratzas/stonne/README.md

 ## PyTorch Frontend

 At this point, the user must be familiar with the usage of STONNE and the set of statistics that the tool is able to output.
-However, with the STONNE user interface presented previously, the user must have realised that the inputs and outputs coming in and out in the simulator are random.
+However, with the STONNE user interface presented previously, the user must have realized that the inputs and outputs coming in and out in the simulator are random.
 Here, it is explained how to run real DNN models using pytorch and STONNE as a computing device.

 The pytorch-frontend is located in the folder 'pytorch-frontend' and this basically contains the Pytorch official code Version 1.7 with some extra files to create the simulation operations and link them with the 'stonne/src' code.
 The current version of the frontend is so well-organized that running a pytorch DNN model on STONNE is straightforward.